shortbloke/node-red-contrib-automation-hat/README.md

 In no particular order:

 * Consider splitting input and outputs types into separate node files
-* Consider having a node with input and output for poll based reads, rather than just for change events
 * Add support for controlling light brightness via `write` command
 * Add support for controlling each individual indicator light for each input and output